vimeo/VimeoUpload/README.md

 ## Getting Started

-We recommend you read the the entire `ReadMe` to gain a full understanding of this library.
-However, the following steps are what you need to get up and running ASAP.

 ### Prerequisites

 1. Ensure that you've verified your Vimeo account.
 When you create an account, you'll receive an email asking that you verify your account. **Until you verify your account you will not be able to upload videos using the API**.